zdorow/iOS-App-Update-Scheduler/README.md

 If we would like to turn off app updates for all iOS apps this script here will do the trick: [Turn OFF Updates Script](Resources/AppUpdateOff.sh)

+To check that the program succeeded you can run this script: [Check Updates Script](Resources/AppUpdateTimeCheck.sh)

 _______________________________________________________________________________________________________________________

 FUTURE PLANS: